1

 Public Health Taxonomy

-• a standardized system for classifying public health workers, allowing comparisons statewide regardless of agency/program structure size, stability, or funding.
+• a standardized system for classifying public health workers, allowing comparisons statewide regardless of agency/program structure size, or funding.

 The public health workforce is very diverse and thus, difficult to categorize.
 Though important work has been done over more than two decades in the academic and nongovernmental sectors, there has yet to be a broad consensus formed for categorizing public health workers.